SergioRius/recipes-iot/Victron_Venus/README.md

 reboot && exit
 ```

+> [!NOTE]
-Keep in mind that if you do the complete install procedure, you may nuke the backup with a copy of the new file.
+> Keep in mind that if you do the complete install procedure, you may nuke the backup with a copy of the new file.
 So if you are trying again or updating this file, don't execute the backup command.
+>

-If you update the Venus system, this it will undo this patch and you will have to do it again.
+> If you update the Venus system, this it will undo this patch and you will have to do it again.

+> [!WARNING]
-This procedure is shared solely for testing and fun, and never for use in production installations.
+> This procedure is shared solely for testing and fun, and never for use in production installations.
 In case of failure or damage, I decline all responsibility.